SGPMIL: Sparse Gaussian Process Multiple Instance Learning

 \subsection{Bag-Level Performance}

-\cref{fig:slide-level_boxplots} reports the performance of SGPMIL and several baselines across the different histopathology datasets and tasks.
-In particular, breast cancer detection (CAMELYON16), lung cancer subtyping (TCGA-NSCLC), prostate cancer grading (PANDA), and breast cancer subtyping (BRACS).
-Both PANDA and BRACS tasks are multiclass.
+\Cref{fig:slide-level_boxplots} reports the performance of SGPMIL and several baselines across the different histopathology datasets and tasks together with one-sided paired t-tests to evaluate significance for all datasets.

-In CAMELYON16, all models—except vanilla AGP—achieve comparable accuracy and AUC.
-Notably, BayesMIL and SGPMIL demonstrate superior calibration, with BayesMIL attaining the lowest ACE, consistent with expectations from a probabilistic formulation.
-For TCGA-NSCLC, performance is uniformly high across models, indicating limited gains from architectural complexity for this binary task.
+On CAMELYON16, SGPMIL achieves significantly higher accuracy than all models except CLAM and BayesMIL, and significantly higher AUC than all models except ABMIL and CLAM.
+In terms of calibration, BayesMIL, CLAM, and SGPMIL perform comparably well, with SGPMIL achieving statistically significantly lower ACE than the remaining approaches, while BayesMIL attains the lowest ACE overall, consistent with its probabilistic formulation.
+For TCGA-NSCLC, performance is uniformly high across models; however, SGPMIL is significantly better than CLAM in ACC and AUC, outperforms MixMIL and AGP in ACC and achieves better calibration than MixMIL.

 The PANDA dataset presents a greater challenge due to its multi-class nature.
-Here, our method ranks first in both ACC, AUC and $\kappa$, outperforming the next-best method by margins of $3.3\%$, $2.2\%$ and $2\%$, respectively, while ranking second in calibration.
-A similar trend is observed in BRACS, where our approach leads in accuracy and AUC by $3.3\%$ and $1.8\%$, again ranking second in calibration.
+Here, our method ranks first with statistically significant improvements in both ACC and $\kappa$---the preferred metric over AUC for this task---outperforming the next-best method by margins of $3.3\%$, and $2.2\%$ respectively, while achieving comparable calibration to AGP and superior calibration to the other baselines.
+A similar trend is observed in BRACS, where our approach leads in both ACC and AUC by $3.3\%$ and $1.5\%$ in a significant manner, again performing similarly to AGP in calibration and better than other baselines.
 We note that DGRMIL was not originally evaluated in multi-class settings.
 To integrate it, we substitute the binary cross-entropy loss with a cross-entropy loss followed by a softmax activation, updating the negative center when the bag belongs to the 'normal' class and the positive center in any other case.
 These results highlight the generalization capabilities of the SGP-based formulation, particularly in complex multi-class scenarios with heterogeneous tissue morphologies.